 My son and I have always shared a very close relationship.
-However, when my son transitioned to live with his aw w+q father legally within our joint custody arrangement I’m not considered the primary parent.
+However, when my son transitioned to live with his aw with his father legally within our joint custody arrangement I’m not considered the primary parent.
 It was a big shift within our relationship from seeing each other everyday to every weekend, but I was determined as a mother to make sure despite the obvious changes that we would stay close as we’ve always been.
-I’ve heard the many stereotypes that Non- Custodial parents are “deadbeats”, unsupportive, and not actively involved which is far from the truth.
+I’ve heard the many stereotypes that Non- Custodial parents are deadbeats, unsupportive, and not actively involved which is far from the truth.
 Non- Custodial parents or parents who share joint custody without living full time with their children can still be equally involved, supportive, share duties, and have a tight bond with their children.

 Didn’t Say It Was Easy